WuWa. Wuthering Waves Combat Guide. Basics. Advanced Techniques. Character Roles. Boss Guides.

 Resonance Skill – The E skill is your character’s unique Resonance ability.
 This will often have a cooldown and a stronger effect than a Heavy Attack depending on which character uses it.

 Echo Skill – The Q skill depends on which Echo you have equipped in the top slot of the Echo menu, which can be used on any character.
 Echoes are creatures you can collect and their abilities can summon a monster to attack or transform you into that monster for a moment.
-While transformed during an Echo skill, you take 50% less damage to make up for your lack of control.
+While transformed during an Echo skill, you take 50% less damage and cannot be interrupted, but your movement and skills are much more limited during this time.
+The animation canceling mentioned later in this guide is useful for these skills.
 Find out more about capturing and leveling Echoes in the Leveling Guide.

 Resonance Liberation (Ultimate) – Using the R key is your most powerful attack, but it requires the Resonance Energy resource to be full, shown around the skill icon.
 You gain Energy by attacking or other effects that give Energy Regeneration.

-Targeting – Pressing the Middle Mouse Button will lock you to your current target and all of your attacks will focus them regardless of positioning.
+Focus Targeting – Pressing the Middle Mouse Button will lock you to your current target and all of your attacks will focus them regardless of positioning.
 Normally the game will automatically change your target based on who is closer to you or where your camera is facing, and this can be disruptive to your movement or short ranged abilities.
 This allows more control when facing multiple enemies, but isn’t too useful when fighting a single boss.
-Hold the Middle Mouse Button down to unlock your targeting.
+Pressing the Middle Mouse Button again will change your current focus target.
+Hold the button down to unlock your targeting.

 Concerto can be seen in the circle to the left of your Health and Forte bars or in the Party Member Portraits.
 When the portraits light up or the circle by your health bar is full, you can swap characters to get the Intro/Outro skills.
-Also a distinct sound can be heard so you don’t necessarily need to look at the visual indicators.
+Also a high pitched “ding” sound can be heard when Concerto is full so you don’t necessarily need to look at the visual indicators.
 Swap characters with the appropriate 1 2 3 Keys to use their Intro/Outro skills.
 Intro skills will provide a decent amount of Stagger to the enemy, can easily Parry, and will evade attacks during the animation.
+Many characters have Intro/Outro skills that deal heavy damage or buff your other characters, so swapping with full Concerto is almost always worth it unless you are saving it for a Dodge/Parry.

 Universal Mechanics